Service-Design-Studio/final-project-group-2-designerdz/frontend/README.md

 3. Install React Router using `npm install react-router-dom`.
 This is used for server side routing
 4. Install React Hook Form using `npm install react-hook-form`.
 This is used for creating forms in React
 5. Install PactumJS using `npm install pactum`.
 This is used for testing REST APIs
-6. Install Cucumber using `$ npm install @cucumber/cucumber`.
+6. Install Cucumber using `npm install @cucumber/cucumber`.
 This is used for creating BDD tests
+7. Install Selenium using `npm install selenium-webdriver`.
+This is used for testing webpages

 # Development in Local

     npm run start

+# Running Cucumber Tests
+    npx cucumber-js # Ensure you are in src folder

 # Deployment to Production